chris-bc/wendigo/README.md

 <a id="roadmap"></a>
 ## Roadmap
-There isn't much value in reading this at the moment because not enough has been built to be useful.
-So this section is for me :)

-- [ ] Finish basic command parsing
-	- [ ] And state maintenance - flags etc
+Because Wendigo is still in early development the following changes are core to its initial functionality.
+Hopefully it won't be too much longer before this is a useful tool and the roadmap is filled with more interesting, and perhaps esoteric, things. :)

+* [ ] First cut protocol to represent devices from all sources
+  * [ ] Probably start with a fully-encapsulated, primitive-based struct
+  * [ ] Then simply serialise/deserialise at either end
+* [ ] Develop a Flipper-based logging mechanism and support for multiple streams of data
+  * [ ] Logs which go directly to a buffer or file;
+  * [ ] Device info which goes directly to display
+* [ ] Consider creating a Wireshark plugin to monitor the protocol
+* [ ] Deliver BLE results to ESP32 dispatcher
+* [ ] Obtain BT Classic device information
-- [ ] Implement BT Classic scanning
+* [ ] Deliver BT Classic results to dispatcher
-- [ ] Implement BLE scanning
+* [ ] Obtain WiFi device information
-- [ ] Deliver bluetooth data to Flipper
+* [ ] Deliver WiFi results to dispatcher
+* [ ] WiFi Channel hopping
+* [ ] Bluetooth service discovery
+* [ ] Expand protocol to support transmission of service details
+* [ ] Refactor all logging, error handling and status functionality
+  * [ ] In FZ mode dispatch to FZ logging mechanism
+* [ ] Consider whether and how to reduce the volume of scan results
+  * [ ] Reduce scan output in interactive mode by caching device details
+  * [ ] Consider applying similar caching to FZ
-- [ ] Create Flipper data model
+* [ ] Create Flipper data model
-- [ ] Create Flipper UI
+* [ ] Create Flipper UI
-- [ ] Flipper settings
+* [ ] Flipper settings
-	- [ ] ESP32 integration
+  * [ ] ESP32 integration
+  * [ ] Ability to flash ESP32 firmware from Flipper?
-- [ ] Target and monitor devices
+* [ ] Target and monitor devices
-- [ ] WiFi scanning
-- [ ] Update Kconfig menu items
+  * [ ] **Focus** mode that restricts received data to devices of interest only
+  * [ ] Designed to be usable from console as well as from Flipper

 See the [open issues](https://github.com/chris-bc/wendigo/issues) for a full list of proposed features (and known issues).